-Infoway will provide training webinars to support the use of the tools and integrations with the Gazelle test framework.
-Once registered, vendors will be provided with early access to the Gazelle platform for self / pre-Projectathon testing.
-In addition to Gazelle, Infoway will provide a number of testing tools, including Simulators, Emulators and Validators to support the exchange patterns listed in the PS-CA specification.
-A test package will be provided including scenarios for single tests and group testing, along with data set to support document format and content validation for the PS-CA, PS-ON and PS-AB.
+Infoway provided training webinars to support the use of the tools and integrations with the Gazelle test framework.
+Once registered, vendors were provided with early access to the Gazelle platform for self / pre-Projectathon testing.
+In addition to Gazelle, Infoway provided a number of testing tools, including Simulators, Emulators and Validators to support the exchange patterns listed in the PS-CA specification.
+A test package was provided including scenarios for single tests and group testing, along with data set to support document format and content validation for the PS-CA and PS-ON.

-Projectathon results will be collected into a report on the individual and group actor transactions that vendor systems have proven capabilities in supporting.
+Projectathon results were collected into a report on the individual and group actor transactions that vendor systems have proven capabilities in supporting.

-- This feature capability assessment can support jurisdictional integration efforts in assessing vendors conformance to their respective deployment models.
+- This feature capability assessment will support jurisdictional integration efforts in assessing vendors conformance to their respective deployment models.

 - Results can be analyzed from the relevant actor/transactions that align to local architectures.